alejandroaviles/EisCosmography/README.md

 In collaboration with Jaime Klapp and Orlando Luongo

-CosmoMC module for the Eis cosmography method. + Simulated supernovae catalogues.
+CosmoMC module for the Eis cosmography method. + Simulated supernovae catalogues + bias statistics.

-The file cosmography.f90 (not available yet! updating to CosmoMC June 2016 version, use for the moment cosmography_CosmoMC_old.f90) has the modules to the code CosmoMC to fit the statefinders parameters in different methods in cosmography.
-As described in arXiv:1606.XXXX (or see EisCosmography.pdf in this repository)
+The file cosmography.f90 has the module to the code CosmoMC to fit the statefinders parameters in different methods in cosmography.
+As described in arXiv:160X.XXXX (or see EisCosmography.pdf in this repository)

 The dirs /*SimulatedData have all the simulated catalogues used in the paper arXiv:1606.XXXX.
-Further statistics than those presented in the paper can be found in dir /Stats
+Further statistics than those presented in the paper can be found in dir /statistics

-A long table that extends Table 1 in the paper, for the 100 dispersed catalogs fits, can be found in file statefinder_marginalized_posteriors.pdf
+A long table that extends Table 1 in the paper, for the 100 dispersed catalogs fits, can be found in file longtable_statefinders.pdf, as well as an equivalent table for the eis parameters (longtable_eis.pdf)